 Keystone-VOMS Authorization plugin allows users with a valid VOMS proxy to access the OpenStack deployment.
 This plugin requires modification of a regular Keystone installation.

-OpenStack OCCI Interface (ooi) translates between OpenStack API and OCCI.
+OpenStack OCCI Interface (OOI) translates between OpenStack API and OCCI.
 This is a WSGI application similar to other OpenStack services, it can be scaled horizontally to accommodate high loads.

 cASO collects accounting data from OpenStack using public APIs.